pvnlubenia/ACORNS-Octave-/README.txt

                     - SF_pair2: reaction number of the second reaction in an SF-pair
                     - R: matrix of reaction vectors of the CRN
                     - basis: basis for R
-                    - basis_reaction_num: reaction numbers of the reaction vectors that form the basis for R     7. init_graph
+                    - basis_reaction_num: reaction numbers of the reaction vectors that form the basis for R     6. in_same_linkage_class
+          - OUTPUT: Returns a value of 1 if the complexes are in the same linkage class in 'model', 0 otherwise.
+          - INPUTS:
+                    - model: a structure representing the CRN (see details below; it is assumed that the field 'species' have already been filled out by another function)
+                    - complex1, complex2: strings representing the complexes we want to check
+     7. init_graph
           - OUTPUT: Creates an empty structure that represents a graph.
 The structure has the following fields: 'vertices' and 'edges'.
-          - INPUT: none     8. is_PL_RDK
+          - INPUT: none     8. is_nonterminal
+          - OUTPUT: Returns a value of 1 if the complex is nonterminal in 'model', 0 otherwise.
+          - INPUTS:
+                    - model: a structure representing the CRN (see details below; it is assumed that the field 'species' have already been filled out by another function)
+                    - check_complex: string representing the complex we want to check     9. is_PL_RDK
-          - OUTPUT: Returns a value of 1 if the power law kinetic system has reactant-determined kinetics (PL-RDK), 0 otherwise.
+          - OUTPUT: Returns a value of 1 if the power law system has reactant-determined kinetics (PL-RDK), 0 otherwise.
-          - INPUT:  model: a structure representing the CRN (see details below; it is assumed that the CRN has power law kinetics)
+          - INPUT:  model: a structure representing the CRN (see details below; it is assumed that the CRN has power law kinetics and that the field 'species' have already been filled out by another function)

-     9. is_weakly_reversible
+     10. is_weakly_reversible
           - OUTPUT: Returns a value of 1 if the network is weakly reversible, 0 otherwise.
-          - INPUT:  model: a structure representing the CRN (see details below)
+          - INPUT:  model: a structure representing the CRN (see details below; it is assumed that the field 'species' have already been filled out by another function)

-     10. linkage_class
-          - OUTPUT: Returns a vector whose entries are the linkage class numbers where each vertex (representing a complex) of an undirected graph belongs to.
-The function returns an empty value if there are no vertices in the graph.
-          - INPUT: g: a structure with fields 'vertices' and 'edges'

-     11. R_in_span_union
+     11. R_is_span_union
-          - OUTPUT: Returns a value of 1 for the variable 'binary_decomp' if R is in the union of span(B1) and span(B2), i.e., an independent binary decomposition of R is formed.
-The output variables 'span_B1' and 'span_B2' allows the user to view the elements (reaction numbers) in span(B1) and span(B2), respectively.
+          - OUTPUT: Returns a value of 1 for the variable binary_decomp if R is in the union of span(B1) and span(B2), i.e., an independent binary decomposition of R is formed.
+The output variables span_B1 and span_B2 allows the user to view the elements (reaction numbers) in span(B1) and span(B2), respectively.
           - INPUTS:
                     - B1: an array of the reaction numbers of an SF-pair
-                    - B2: an array of the reaction numbers of the vectors added to extend B1 to a basis for R                    - R: a matrix of reaction vectors of a CRN     12. strong_linkage_class          - OUTPUT: Returns a vector whose entries are the strong linkage class numbers where each vertex (representing a complex) of a directed graph belongs to.
-The function returns an empty value if there are no vertices in the graph.
+                    - B2: an array of the reaction numbers of the vectors added to extend B1 to a basis for R                    - R: a matrix of reaction vectors of a CRN
-          - INPUT: g: a structure with fields 'vertices' and 'edges'

-Parts of the code come from the file model_analysis.m which is part of the ERNEST toolbox for CRN theory [7].
-The computation of the number of linkage classes and strong linkage classes also utilizes functions from the same toolbox, specifically in the folders @multigraph and @umultigraph.
-These can all be downloaded from https://www.sissa.it/fa/altafini/papers/SoAl09/.